amitsaha/echorand.me/content/posts/golang-dissecting-listen-and-serve.md

 ---
-title:  HandlerFunc, Handle and DefaultServeMux in Golang
+title:  HandlerFunc, Handle and DefaultServeMux in Go
 date: 2017-04-26
 categories:
--  golang
+-  go
 aliases:
 - /dissecting-golangs-handlerfunc-handle-and-defaultservemux.html
 ---

 # Introduction

-My aim in this post is to discuss three "concepts" in Golang that I come across while writing HTTP servers.
+My aim in this post is to discuss three "concepts" in Go that I come across while writing HTTP servers.
 Through this post, my aim to get rid of my own lack of understanding (at least to a certain degree) about these. ~~Hopefully, it will be of use to others too.~~.
 The understanding will help you write better unit tests for your handlers as well as shown in this [blog post](https://www.digitalflapjack.com/blog/2018/4/10/better-testing-for-golang-http-handlers).